BovReg/nf-workshop20/README.md

 * Use the [BovReg Slack organization](https://join.slack.com/t/bovreg/shared_invite/zt-ior2kx7r-nU04LE3B2RuhTn5ModJJog) for discussion and collaboration.
 * Follow us on [Twitter](https://twitter.com/BovReg) and stay tunned during the event and beyond.

-**Note:**: *If you are a registered participant you should have received the corresponding Zoom links for the different sessions were you are registered.
+**Note:** *If you are a registered participant you should have received the corresponding Zoom links for the different sessions were you have been accepted.*

 ## Talks

 Talks will be streamed on Zooom for registered participants and in [Youtube](https://www.youtube.com/channel/UC0qhdZc9pDT_6dEk3qDUvcA/) for any other person interested.
-Questions can be posted on Zoom or in the dedicated Slack channel [#workshop-nov-2020-talks](https://bovreg.slack.com/channel/workshop-nov-2020-talks).
+Questions can be posted on Zoom or in the dedicated Slack channel [#workshop-nov-2020-talks](https://bovreg.slack.com/channels/workshop-nov-2020-talks).

 * ### Introduction to Nextflow